-Occupational therapy is a method of helping to strengthen skills necessary for daily living.
-Occupational therapy address concerns with things such as self-care skills, including feeding, bathing, and dressing; fine motor skills, including writing, tying shoes, and picking up small objects; neuromotor development; and sensory integration.
+Occupational therapy is a method of helping to strengthen skills necessary for daily living at all ages and stages of life.
+Occupational therapy for kids and teens addresses concerns with things such as self-care skills, including feeding, bathing, and dressing; fine motor skills, including writing, tying shoes, and picking up small objects; neuromotor development; and sensory integration.

 Daily living and self-care skills are developed in a safe and fun environment.

 The need for occupational therapy often arises as a result of a physical disability or a sensory processing disorder.
 If you notice that your child has trouble doing age-appropriate tasks such as buttoning his shirt, tracing letters, picking up bite-sized pieces of food, or tying his shoes, an evaluation might be necessary.
 A visit to an occupational therapist might also be in order if you notice such sensory issues as sensitivity to sounds, smells, tastes, or textures; seeming to be easily distracted or over- or under-stimulated; or social anxiety and an inability to connect with his peers in an age-appropriate way.

 A child’s occupation is play, and occupational therapy relies a lot upon fun, enjoyable activities that help your child strengthen and develop fine motor skills, social skills, and tolerance to sensory stimuli.
 After an initial evaluation, the occupational therapist will create a specialized program of skill-building games and activities for your child.
 The occupational therapist may visit your child at home or at school, so that she can create a treatment plan that best addresses his real-life needs and abilities.